WebAudio/web-audio-api/explainer/user-selectable-render-size.md

 `128*2^n`, for `n` = 1, 2, ..., 7., we may want to specify the sizes as 0,
 `r*2^n`, where `r` is the `renderSize`.

-# Security and Privacy Issues
-When the user requests "hardware" for the render size, the user's hardware capability can be exposed and can be used to finger print the user.
-While no UA is required to return exactly the hardware value, it is most beneficial if it actually did, as explained <a href="#issues">issues</a>.
-But for privacy reasons, a UA can return a different value.